 The car is the vehicle they use every day.
 Putting the statue there will help them be reminded of the values that keep their acts upright every day.

 When we are working on our desks and feel overwhelmed by the load, we may just look at our cute monk figurine to be reminded of why we started in the first place and what keeps us going this far.

 For larger statues, people put them at their front doors, on the patio, in their backyards, or a nice corner in the living room.

 Some people build a shrine room or meditation area at home and place their Buddha statues there as well.

 When we are done with our days, we take a few minutes to wind down in the room.
-We practice thoughts that are most aligned with the vibrations of the things they want or need.
+We think thoughts that are most aligned with the vibrations of the things they want or need.
 And then say thanks.

 Integrating the Buddha statue this way into our own lives brings more meaning to the teachings that we have learned and keep the good vibes vibrating at a good frequency.

 As you can see, there are a few reasons why people would buy a Buddha statue.
 Very often, it is not merely because of the statue itself, but because of the owner and the values that they appreciate or treasure.

 Having something visual to represent the teachings is also a good way to engage kids and share with friends or guests the good things this universe has got to offer.